12 days Treasures of Vietnam

 Day 1 Arrival

-Upon arrival at Hanoi airport we have a pick-up.
-This is followed by our short transfer to our hotel in the Old Quarter.
-The rest of our time is spent wandering around the Old Quarter and its surroundings.
+We touch down in Hanoi airport and are transferred to our hotel in the Old Quarter.
+In free time we spend time wandering around the Old Quarter and its surroundings.

 Day 2 Hanoi